Population trapping in a pair of periodically driven Rydberg atoms: Introduction

-Other quantum phenomena related to population trapping are coherent destruction of tunneling in a double-well potential \cite{gri98, gro91,kie08}, the localization of a moving charged particle under the action of a time-periodic electric field \cite{dun86, rag96}, or the localization of a wavepacket in a periodic lattice due to periodic shaking of the lattice \cite{lig07,eck05,zen09, cre10} or modulating the inter-particle interactions \cite{gon09}.
-In interacting quantum gases, a Kapitza or a dynamically stabilized state has different manifestations, for instance, stabilizing a Bose-Einstein condensate \cite{abd03} or a bright soliton \cite{sai03, sai07} against collapse, freezing spin mixing dynamics in spinor condensates \cite{zha10, hoa13, hua17}, stabilizing a classically unstable phase ($\pi$-mode) in a bosonic Josephson junction \cite{bou10}, or giving rise to unconventional ordered phases that have no equilibrium counterparts \cite{ler19}.
+Other quantum phenomena related to dynamical stabilization are coherent destruction of tunneling in a double-well potential \cite{gri98, gro91,kie08}, the localization of a moving charged particle under the action of a time-periodic electric field \cite{dun86, rag96}, and the localization of a wavepacket in a periodic lattice due to periodic shaking of the lattice \cite{lig07,eck05,zen09, cre10} or modulating the inter-particle interactions \cite{gon09}.
+In interacting quantum gases, a Kapitza or a dynamically stabilized state has different manifestations, for instance, stabilizing a Bose-Einstein condensate \cite{abd03} or a bright soliton \cite{sai03, sai07} against collapse, freezing spin mixing dynamics in spinor condensates \cite{zha10, hoa13, hua17}, inhibiting dissipation from a spin-half particle \cite{che15}, stabilizing a classically unstable phase ($\pi$-mode) in a bosonic Josephson junction \cite{bou10}, or giving rise to unconventional ordered phases that have no equilibrium counterparts \cite{ler19}.
 Additionally, dynamical stabilization has been used to control the superfluid-Mott insulator quantum phase transition of bosons in an optical lattice \cite{zen09}.